Thin film: Chemical deposition

 Dip coating is similar to spin coating in that a liquid precursor or sol-gel precursor is deposited on a substrate, but in this case the substrate is completely submerged in the solution and then withdrawn under controlled conditions.
 By controlling the withdrawal speed, the evaporation conditions (principally the humidity, temperature) and the volatility/viscosity of the solvent, the film thickness, homogeneity and nanoscopic morphology are controlled.
 There are two evaporation regimes: the capillary zone at very low withdrawal speeds, and the draining zone at faster evaporation speeds.

-Chemical vapor deposition (CVD) generally uses a gas-phase precursor, often a halide or hydride of the element to be deposited.
-In the case of MOCVD, an organometallic gas is used.
+Chemical vapor deposition generally uses a gas-phase precursor, often a halide or hydride of the element to be deposited.
+In the case of metalorganic vapour-phase epitaxy, an organometallic gas is used.
 Commercial techniques often use very low pressures of precursor gas.

-Plasma enhanced CVD (PECVD) uses an ionized vapor, or plasma, as a precursor.
-Unlike the soot example above, commercial PECVD relies on electromagnetic means (electric current, microwave excitation), rather than a chemical-reaction, to produce a plasma.
+Plasma Enhanced Chemical Vapor Deposition uses an ionized vapor, or plasma, as a precursor.
+Unlike the soot example above, this method relies on electromagnetic means (electric current, microwave excitation), rather than a chemical-reaction, to produce a plasma.

-Atomic layer deposition (ALD), and its sister technique molecular layer deposition (MLD), uses gaseous precursor to deposit conformal thin film's one layer at a time.
+Atomic layer deposition and its sister technique molecular layer deposition, uses gaseous precursor to deposit conformal thin film's one layer at a time.
 The process is split up into two half reactions, run in sequence and repeated for each layer, in order to ensure total layer saturation before beginning the next layer.
 Therefore, one reactant is deposited first, and then the second reactant is deposited, during which a chemical reaction occurs on the substrate, forming the desired composition.
-As a result of the stepwise, the process is slower than CVD, however it can be run at low temperatures, unlike CVD.
+As a result of the stepwise, the process is slower than chemical vapor deposition; however, it can be run at low temperatures.
+When performed on polymeric substrates, atomic layer deposition can become sequential infiltration synthesis, where the reactants diffuse into the polymer and interact with functional groups on the polymer chains.

 Physical deposition

 Physical deposition uses mechanical, electromechanical or thermodynamic means to produce a thin film of solid.
 An everyday example is the formation of frost.
-Since most engineering materials are held together by relatively high energies, and chemical reactions are not used to store these energies, commercial physical deposition systems tend to require a low-pressure vapor environment to function properly; most can be classified as physical vapor deposition (PVD).
+Since most engineering materials are held together by relatively high energies, and chemical reactions are not used to store these energies, commercial physical deposition systems tend to require a low-pressure vapor environment to function properly; most can be classified as physical vapor deposition.

 The material to be deposited is placed in an energetic, entropic environment, so that particles of material escape its surface.
 Facing this source is a cooler surface which draws energy from these particles as they arrive, allowing them to form a solid layer.
 The whole system is kept in a vacuum deposition chamber, to allow the particles to travel as freely as possible.
 Since particles tend to follow a straight path, films deposited by physical means are commonly directional, rather than conformal.